By Jules Joanne Gleeson |

 Trans Feminist Abolitionism

 While the stark and discomforting qualities of Wittig’s prose still have merit for contemporary revolutionaries, developments in trans and black feminist theory can leave her seeming a distant figure of the past.
-Whereas once disavowal of womanhood appeared an ultimate subversion, now various states are mobilised against exactly the opposite: those usually deemed ineligible by society asserting themselves as women.
+Whereas once disavowal of womanhood appeared an ultimate subversion, now various states are mobilized against exactly the opposite: those usually deemed ineligible by society asserting themselves as women.
 There is little that cannot be squared with the current condition of trans women; however, reactionaries are prone to pointing first of all to trans women’s lack of reproductive capacity as disqualifying us from womanhood, and second our assumed undesirability to men as sexual partners.
-(Many of us are happy enough without either wombs or male partners, in the event.)
+(Many of us are happy enough without either wombs or male partners, as it happens.)

 Understanding womanhood from this perspective of assumed reproductive service makes the current developments in the US easily understood: the same political forces are driving for abortion to be outlawed state-by-state are attempting to outlaw trans women’s participation in public life, using the same approach.